Saturday, 14 August 2010

 8g plain flour

-Preheat the oven to 180C.
-Grease two ramekins with butter and then dust them with cocoa powder.
-In a food processor whizz up the butter, flour, sugar and egg (and salt if using) until you have a smooth batter.
-Melt the chocolate slowly in a bowl over a saucepan of simmering water.
+Preheat the oven to 180C if baking immediately.
+Grease two ramekins with butter and then evenly coat the insides with cocoa powder.
+Melt the chocolate slowly in a bowl over a saucepan of simmering water then set aside to cool.
+In a food processor whizz up the butter, sugar, egg, flour and salt until you have a smooth batter.
 When the chocolate has cooled slightly, pour it into the processor and blend until smooth.
 Spoon into the prepared ramekins.
 At this point, you can cover the ramekins and keep them in fridge for a day or two (simply bake for 3 minutes longer).
 Bake in the oven for 9 minutes.
 Meanwhile, prepare plates and the ice cream.
 When you remove them, run a knife around the edge then turn out onto a plate.
 Serve hot.